AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 Finally, you can format the text of an individual legend item: combine the {api:?entry=legendItem}legendItem(){api} method of the series with the {api:anychart.core.utils.LegendItemSettings#format}format(){api} method and tokens or formatting functions.
 Read more: [Individual Legend Items](../Common_Settings/Legend/Individual_Legend_Items).

-Please note that in this case even with tokens you can achieve enough flexibility to apply series-specific settings to a legend representing series of different types.
+In this case, even with tokens you can achieve enough flexibility to apply series-specific settings to a legend representing series of different types.
 For example, here are two series, Line and OHLC, and their legend items are configured individually with the help of different tokens:

 ```
 // create two series: line and ohlc